aion-labs/genegist/README.md

 ```

 ### Options

+- `-g GENE`, `--gene GENE`:
-- `-g` or `--gene`: Look up GeneRIFS for a given gene
+  Look up GeneRIFs for a given gene.

+- `-s GENESET`, `--geneset GENESET`:
-- `-s` or `--geneset`: Look up GeneRIFS for a given gene set
+  Look up GeneRIFs for a given gene set.

+- `-f GENESET_FILE`, `--geneset-file GENESET_FILE`:
-- `-f` or `--geneset-file`: Look up GeneRIFS for file containing a list of genes
+  Look up GeneRIFs for a file containing a list of genes.

+- `-p PROCESS`, `--process PROCESS`:
-- `-p` or `--process`: Find a biological process for the inputted gene set
+  Find a biological process for the inputted gene set.

-- `-d` or `--dry-run`: Print the texts without running the biological process finder
+- `-d CREATE_DRY_RUN`, `--create-dry-run CREATE_DRY_RUN`:
+  Don't actually run the biological process finder, but save the gene summaries to a file.

+- `-a`, `--abstracts`:
-- `-a` or `--abstracts`: Also look up abstracts
+  Also look up abstracts.

+- `-r LOAD_DRY_RUN`, `--load-dry-run LOAD_DRY_RUN`:
+  Load the gene summaries from a file instead of running the LLM on them explicitly.

+- `--llm {gpt-3.5-turbo-1106,gpt-4-1106-preview}`:
+  Specify the LLM to use.

+- `-m ARTICLE`, `--article ARTICLE`:
+  Get the summary for a given PMID.

 ## Development